mwmlln/hangman/README.md

  * Python3

 ###  Other Technologies, Frameworks & Libraries
-random and time libraries are used in the code.
+random and time functions are used in the code.
 * Random is used to display a random choice from the list
 * Time is used to control the dispay speed to prevent the text displaying too fast.
 * Code Institute's full template for Python is used in oder for the program to dispay properly in deployed site on Heroku.